Mouad-Sidqi/UnityWorkshop/README.md

+#Click on Play!

 ###########################################################################################
 ###########################################################################################

-If you try moving again you might notice that the gravity doesn't effect the Player as it should. that's because we keep resetting the y position.
+If you try moving again you might notice that the gravity doesn't effect the Player as it should. that's because we keep resetting the y position. i.e the 0 in "10 * (-1, 0)"

 To fix this, let's change how we control his movements to